preethamdasari/ARM-Processor-Simulator/README.md

 # ARM-Processor-Simulator
-Simulator of an ARM processor using petrinet
+Simulator of an ARM processor using petrinet model